Azure/fleet/docs/howtos/crp.md

         </details>

-* `unavailablePeriodSeconds` is introduced to allow users to let fleet know when the resources are considered "ready".
+* `unavailablePeriodSeconds` is introduced to allow users to inform the fleet when the resources are deemed "ready".
-     Default is 60 seconds.
+     The default value is 60 seconds.

-    - Fleet only considers a cluster as "ready" when `unavailablePeriodSeconds` seconds have passed **after** the resources are applied to that cluster **successfully**.
+    - Fleet only considers newly applied resources on a cluster as "ready" once `unavailablePeriodSeconds` seconds have passed **after** the resources have been **successfully** applied to that cluster.
-    - The less value you set this parameter with, the quicker rollout will become.
-However, we **strongly** recommend that users set it to a value that all the initialization/preparation work are done within that time frame, so that the resources are ready after the `unavailablePeriodSeconds` passed in most cases.
+    - The lower value you set for this parameter with, the faster rollout will occur.
+However, we **strongly** recommend that users set it to a value that all the initialization/preparation tasks can be completed within that time frame.
+This ensures that the resources are typically ready after the `unavailablePeriodSeconds` have passed.
-    - We are in the process of designing a generic "ready gate" for resources applying on clusters.
-       Please raise issues or provide feedbacks if you have any thoughts on this.
+    - We are currently designing a generic "ready gate" for resources being applied to clusters.
+Please feel free to raise issues or provide feedback if you have any thoughts on this.

 > Note
 >